 Planning to have a garage sale?
 Here’s how to have a successful sale.

-The summer is the best time to hold a garage sale because the weather is warm, kids are out of school and people are looking for a great deal.
-After holding your garage sale use the money to treat the family to a trip to a fun activity that everyone will enjoy.
-Even if you don’t have the time to hold an actual garage sale; or have a yard or garage here are some great tips on reducing clutter and prepare items for sale.
-You can use these tips in both the offline and online setting.
+The summer is the best time to hold a garage sale because the weather is warm, the kids are out of school and people are looking for a great deal.
+After holding your garage sale use the money to treat the family to a fun activity that everyone will enjoy.
+If you don’t have the time to hold an actual garage sale; or have a yard or garage to do so here are some great tips on reducing clutter and prepare items for sale.

-- Sort items into groups – In early preparation, it’s best to organize your items beforehand; this eliminates doing this later and will reduce the stress when you start to price for sale.
-However; realistically this isn’t always a solid method because we start at different times and just tend to throw items here and there to prevent adding more clutter.
-Ask grocery stores and restaurants for extra boxes is a good way to start your sorting even if you’re not organizing.
-Label your boxes and let everyone know what’s being sold; especially if you have little kids so when they see a toy they like on sale day they don’t have a meltdown.
+- Sort items into groups – In early preparation, it’s best to organize your items beforehand.
+This eliminates doing so later and makes it easier when you start to price items for the sale.
+Ask grocery stores and restaurants for extra boxes this is a good way to start your sorting if you’re not yet organizing.
+Label your boxes and let everyone know what’s being sold.
+If you have little kids keep them in the loop so if they see a toy they want on sale day they don’t have a meltdown.